Send the link below via email or IMCopy

 Why is freedom important to the humanities?

-Freedom to think and listen to the thoughts of others
+Freedom to think & listen to thoughts of others

-Freedom to examine options and decide wisest action
+Freedom to examine options & decide wisest action

 Citizens free to think, question, & speak out